iansAToasificationDOTorg/SourceEditor/README.md

 php, html, css, svg
 and javascript.

 Create files;
+Project File pathNames are
-via comment on line 2
+created via comment on
-of source text.
+line 2 of source text.
 eg.
-/* filePathName: nam_htm/nam.htm */
+filePathName: nam_htm/nam.htm
 This will save
 the source text to
 /var/www/html/e/nam_htm/nam.htm

-To copy a file, just change its
+To copy a file,
+just change its Path
-Path or Name in the line 2 comment. eg.
+or Name in the line 2 comment. eg.
-/* filePathName: nam_htm/n2.htm */
+filePathName: nam_htm/n2.htm

 Full filePathName and
 individual files can
-be Deleted vía the Editor
+be Deleted via the Editor

 A backup is copied to
 ./nam_htm/BAK folder